The Zutobi Parent Driving System

 What is the Zutobi Parent Driving System?

-The system is built on peer-reviewed safety research from CHOP/State Farm and Virginia Tech.
+The system is designed around peer-reviewed safety research from CHOP/State Farm and Virginia Tech.
 It follows a skill-based progression, not a clock-based one.

 How the system works

-The PTTG moves through five phases.
+The system moves through five phases.
+Your teen’s Zutobi drivers ed course covers the theory in Phase 1; the PTTG’s video lessons take over for the driving in Phases 2 through 5.
 Each phase builds on the one before it, so your teen never faces a new setting without the foundation to handle it.

 Permit prep

 Help your teen pass the written knowledge test.
-Zutobi's exam simulator matches each state's format.
+Zutobi’s exam simulator matches each state’s format, and the permit progress tracker shows you what they’re studying, their scores, and the topics they keep missing.

 First drives